Kyriosity/read-write/README+/pencraft/README+/quotes/README+/contributors/README.md

 ### Bjarne Stroustrup

 Bjarne Stroustrup (1950, Aarhus 🇩🇰) /ˈbjɑːrnə ˈstrɒvstrʊp/ father of C++, evangelist of paradigms.
-Beyond the great programming, he did a good job of maintaining his own [quotes](https://www.stroustrup.com/quotes.html)<sup>:link:</sup> saving us from misinterpretations.
+Beyond the great programming, he did a good job of maintaining his own [quotes](https://www.stroustrup.com/quotes.html)<sup>:link:</sup>, saving us from misinterpretations.

 ### Richard Stallman

-_Richard Matthew Stallman_, founder of GNU and Free Software Movement
+_Richard Matthew Stallman_, founder of GNU and the Free Software Movement

 ### Kent Beck

-_Kent Beck_ (born 1961) reviver of TDD approach, the eXtreme Programming founder, a signer of _Agile Manifesto_, a productive author on patterns, and a contributor to frameworks ([JUnit](https://github.com/junit-team)&thinsp;<sup>:octocat:</sup> as the most famous).
+_Kent Beck_ (born 1961), reviver of the TDD approach, the eXtreme Programming founder, a signer of _Agile Manifesto_, a productive author on patterns, and a contributor to frameworks ([JUnit](https://github.com/junit-team)&thinsp;<sup>:octocat:</sup> as the most famous).

+### L. Peter Deutsch<a id="peter-deutsch" />

+_L.
+(Lawrence) Peter Deutsch_ (born 1946), computer scientist and composer, son of the famous MIT physics professor.
+Smalltalk, Ghostscript, FOSS, ...

 \___________